Desk with Laptop, Calculator, Files and small model of house with epc colours

 EPC Works

-Passivhaus RDSAP EPC - 105A
+Passivhaus RdSAP EPC - 105A

 An Interesting Challenge

-In the middle of 2025 I was approached by a client seeking an RDSAP EPC assessment on a 10 year old property built almost entirely to Passivhaus standards.
+In the middle of 2025 I was approached by a client seeking an RdSAP EPC assessment on a 10 year old property built almost entirely to Passivhaus standards.

-At the time of construction in 2015, a SAP EPC had been produced to fulfill Building Control requirements, and with a lifespan of 10 years that EPC was just about to expire.
+At the time of construction in 2015, a SAP EPC had been produced to fulfill Building Control requirements, and with a lifespan of 10 years that EPC was about to expire.

-The property owner was looking to market the property and would therefore require a new EPC to do so legally, and he was looking to get the best outcome in terms of EPC rating.
+The client was looking to market their property and required a new EPC to do so legally.

-This was a significant property with much bettter thermal performance than the minimums required by building control at the time and notably because of the design of the building, only minimal lengths of its external wall were straight.
+This was a significant property with substantially better thermal performance than required by building regulations at the time of original construction.

 To provide the best outcome in terms of accurate assessment and EPC rating for this property it was evident some areas needed particular consideration before visiting site.
 These were: